-- Can explain what disinformation is, and can explain the difference between misinformation and reliable information;
+- Students can explain what disinformation is and can explain the difference between disinformation and reliable information.

-- Can explain how quality journalism is done.
+- Students can explain how solid journalism is created.

-- Knowledge of different types of misleading news.
+- Students learn about different forms of misleading news.

 - Students can verify online content based on various criteria.

-Critical attitude towards the media refers to the abilities to analyse, compare and select media messages, to identify the purpose of different messages, to recognise misleading, false and incomplete information (Imedial, 2020).
-A questioning attitude refers to asking ourselves what type of content it is, where it is published and who benefits (Matthews, 2019).
+Critical and questioning attitude towards media.
+A critical attitude towards media refers to the ability to analyze, compare and select media messages.
+This makes it possible to identify the purpose of various messages in order to identify misleading, false and incomplete information (Imedial, 2020).
+A questioning attitude refers to asking ourselves what kind of content it is, where it is published and who benefits from it (Matthews, 2019).